-Verso Androscoggin Power LLC (the Company) is owner and operator of a hydroelectric Facility located along the Androscoggin River in the town of Jay, Maine.
-The Facility is composed of four separate developments which are each described more fully below.
+Andro Power LLC is the owner and operator of the Androscoggin Hydroelectric Project located along the Androscoggin River in the town of Jay, Maine.
+The Project is composed of four separate developments which are each described more fully below.
 All developments are operated in run-of-river mode.
-All upstream impoundments are also operated in run-of-river mode.

 Jay: 3.1 MW